quickwit-oss/quickwit/docs/distributed-tracing/send-traces/using-otel-sdk-python.md

 ---
-title: Instrument your Python app
+title: Using OTEL SDK - Python
 description: A simple tutorial to send traces to Quickwit from a Python Flask app.
 icon_url: /img/tutorials/python-logo.png
 tags: [python, traces, ingestion]